Granitosaurus/ggmt/README.md

 ### Notifier

 Notify when a match with a specific team playing is about to start using system notify or pushbullet service.
+Argument `team` is a case insensitive regular expressions fielda.
 **_Important_**: notification history is stored in `~/.gosuticker_history` to prevent flooding.
+You can ignore history with a -f/--force flag

 Notify 30 minutes before game starts
 ```console